CV Formats Guide + Templates for 2023

 How long should my CV be?

-A standard CV can be anywhere from 2-to-10 pages depending on your industry, supplementary information, and what the employer or job posting has cited for you to provide.
+A standard CV can be anywhere from 2-to-10 pages depending on your industry, supplementary information, and what the employer or job posting has requested.

 The most important thing for your CV is to showcase your full career profile and background through relevant experiences in and out of the workplace.